Shahid1993/graphql_learning/README.md

 ## [Why GraphQL is the future of APIs](https://medium.freecodecamp.org/why-graphql-is-the-future-of-apis-6a900fb0bc81)
   GraphQL is a query language developed by Facebook in 2012 and released publicly in 2015.
 It has been gaining a lot of traction.
+It provides us with a more efficient way design, create, and consume our APIs.
 It has been adopted by a lot of big companies such as Spotify, Facebook, GitHub, NYTimes, Netflix, Walmart, and so on.

   __Problems with RESTful API Design :__
   1. Poor performance